Anon Logan WaveCel Review

 It uses ten vents, two near the temples, which help cool the sides of your head, three on the back to allow air to exit, and six on the top to allow excess heat to dissipate.
 Ten is not a large number of vents, but the WaveCel insert also supports its ability to move air.
 The Wavecel construction offers plenty of space for heat and air to move through the helmet in between your head and the EPS foam shell.
 The earpads are easy to remove as the harness is not incorporated into the padding.
 These ventilation features create a freestyle/skate-inspired helmet that makes more compromise in its ability to keep you cool and move heat.

-The helmet weighs in at 17.1 ounces, which is pretty lightweight for a resort-oriented helmet and is on par with the Smith Mission MIPS.
+The helmet weighs in at 17.1 ounces, which is pretty lightweight for a resort-oriented helmet.
 It is made using an in-mold construction to help keep the helmet low-profile and lightweight.
 It's even more impressive when you look at the helmet and realize that EPS foam still covers the entire helmet in addition to the extra protection benefits that come from the Wavecel material.
 It is lightweight enough that our riding experience was unimpacted and is a weight that we will happily venture out into the backcountry with.

 This helmet lacks the two front intake vents that are typically helpful to increase airflow through goggle vents, meant to reduce the likelihood of your goggles fogging up.
 Fortunately, in our testing, we did not encounter any issues with goggles fogging related to the lack of venting.
 As winter progresses, we will continue to monitor this.
 It also has a simple plastic goggle strap retaining clip standard across most ski helmets.
 These provide okay security and are easy to use.
 When we were riding in the terrain park, one of our bails resulted in losing the goggles from the goggle strap retainer.
 We were surprised by this as the forces involved did not seem to warrant a goggles strap retainer failure.